smaht-dac/submitr/docs/source/advanced_usage.rst

 That is, client-side validation is performed `locally` within the ``submit-metadata-bundle`` command-line process itself;
 and server-side validation is performed `remotely` within the SMaHT server ingestion process itself.

-These two modes of validation covers much of the same ground, however there are `some` aspects of validation which can `only` be done on the server-side and so this may pick up problems (e.g. various identifier format checking) which are not possible to detect on the client-side; and conversely, the client-side validation
+These two modes of validation cover much of the same ground, however there are `some` aspects of validation which can `only` be done on the server-side and so this may pick up problems (e.g. various identifier format checking) which are not possible to detect on the client-side; and conversely, the client-side validation